With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreYale Academy Llc Level Ii Residential Sa And Bh is a mental health clinic in Marion County, WV, located at 9 Crosswind Drive, 26554.
-Yale Academy Llc Level Ii Residential Sa And Bh provides residential treatment and telemedicine/telehealth.
-Yale Academy Llc Level Ii Residential Sa And Bh offers psychotropic medication, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Learn MoreYale Academy Llc Level Ii Residential Sa And Bh is a mental health treatment clinic in Marion County, West Virginia, located at 9 Crosswind Drive, 26554 zip code.
+Yale Academy Llc Level Ii Residential Sa And Bh provides telemedicine/telehealth and residential treatment.
+Yale Academy Llc Level Ii Residential Sa And Bh provides dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents.
 Yale Academy Llc Level Ii Residential Sa And Bh also supports people requiring dual diagnosis treatment.
-Additional services offered at Yale Academy Llc Level Ii Residential Sa And Bh include case management and education services.
+Additional services provided by Yale Academy Llc Level Ii Residential Sa And Bh consist of case management and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.